Exact Recursive Probabilistic Programming: Further Examples: Pushdown Automata

 Whenever the top stack is empty, it is automatically popped.
 A move of the EPDA consists of popping a symbol \lstinline{z} from the stack and then doing one of the following:

-We assume a function called \lstinline{transition} with type \lstinline{Symbol -> Action}.
-The following function decides whether an EPDA accepts a string.
+We assume a function called \lstinline{transition} with type \lstinline{Nonterminal -> Action}.
+The following function decides whether the EPDA accepts a string.
 To sidestep the complication of explicit \lstinline{discard} functions, it~simply returns $\unitterm$ if the EPDA accepts and $\kw{fail}$s otherwise.